padaiyal/jPopper/.github/ISSUE_TEMPLATE/feature_or_enhancement_request.md

 ---

 - [ ] <b>Description</b> <br>
-    A clear and concise description of request/enhancement. <br>
+    A clear and concise description of request/enhancement.
 - [ ] <b>Use cases</b> <br>
     1. Save the world.
     2. Stop the imposter.
-    3. .... <br>
+    3. ....
 - [ ] <b>Proposed design</b> <br>
     A clear and concise description of the design planned for this feature/enhancement.
     Attach design diagrams if applicable.